ShunliRen/dgl/examples/pytorch/ogb/ogbn-arxiv/README.md

 All experiments were runned with a GeForce RTX 1080Ti with 11GB memory.

 ## Learning with Self-KD

+Self-KD means Knowledge Distillation where the student model is the same as teacher model.

-We firstly train a pretrained teacher model(GAT(norm.adj.) + label reuse) with previous implement, and then use logits of the teacher model to train a student model with KD loss.
+We firstly train a pretrained teacher model(GAT(norm.adj.) + label reuse) with [previous implement](https://github.com/Espylapiza/dgl/tree/master/examples/pytorch/ogb/ogbn-arxiv), and then use logits of the teacher model and ground truth labels to train a student model with KD loss and CE loss.
 The architecture of the student model is the same as teacher model.

 ## Usage